JeanMariePrevost/godot-message-queue-gds/README.md

 queue.size()  # Returns 1
 ```

-Per-message duplicate control can be used to prevent duplicates for only specific messages, or to _allow_ duplicates for only certain ones.
+Per-message duplicate control can be used to override queue settings and prevent or allow duplicates for specific messages only:

-For example we could prevent duplicates globally, except for specific messages:
+For example we could disallow duplicates globally, except for specific messages:

 ```gdscript
 queue.allow_duplicates = false  # Prevent duplicates globally